-- Advantage of LSMW import to be used in each case is defined by the business object as well as the availability of standard input programmes.
+- The advantage of LSMW import to be used in each case is defined by the business object as well as the availability of standard input programmes.

 - R/3 is integrated, making it independent of individual platforms.

-- Consistency of the data by standard methods use for import
+- Consistency of the data by standard methods used for import

 - Existing skills and coding be utilised.

 The LSMW tool offers four different upload options. let’s understand what is advantages & disadvantages

 - Advantages: Easy to modify, all fields are accessible, and reprocessing is quick.

 - Disadvantages: Relatively slow; to use new screens or tabs, a new recording must be created; not easily available for enjoying transactions; differences in foreground and background processing can occur depending on user settings.